-Make sure to especially change the water out frequently to ensure it is not soiled.
+Make sure to especially change this water out frequently to ensure it is not soiled.

 Tip #7 Keep it clean

-To wash out your water bowls use a water/bleach spray and scrub it all down both inside and out.
+To wash out your water bowls, use a light water/bleach spray and scrub it all down both inside and out.
 Rinse well and fill with cool clean water.

-When raising any type of animal promoting health is always better than waiting for it to happen then treat.
-If water is a major game player in a healthy animal why wouldn’t we take the time to make sure it is fresh and available.
+When raising any type of animal promoting health is always better than waiting for illness to happen then treat.
+If water is a major game player in a healthy animal, why wouldn’t we take the time to make sure it is fresh and available.

 Changing out water is so simple and yet one of the most effective ways to ensure our animals all healthy all year long.